ComScore

 13. Wonton Soup

 “Wontons are one of the most authentic Chinese dumplings,” Yinn Low says.
-The wontons themselves are made with a thin, square dumpling wrapper and can be filled with proteins such as shrimp, pork, fish or a combination, depending on the region (Yinn Low’s recipe calls for shrimp).
+The wontons themselves are made with a thin, square dumpling wrapper that can be filled with proteins such as shrimp, pork, fish or a combination, depending on the region (Yinn Low’s recipe calls for shrimp).
 The broth is a rich concoction of pork, chicken, Chinese ham and aromatics, and you’ll often find cabbage and noodles mingling with the wontons.

 14. Soup Dumplings

 On the other hand, soup dumplings are dumplings with the soup inside.
 The filling is made with a pork stock that’s so packed with collagen that it solidifies as it cools.
-Then it gets folded into a delicate wrapper that’s pleated into a neat little packet and steamed, melting the broth.
+Then, it gets folded into a delicate wrapper that’s pleated into a neat little packet and steamed, melting the broth.
 To eat a soup dumpling, simply bite the top off and slurp out the broth before popping the rest in your mouth.

 15. Hot Pot